worki-team/worki/README.md

 [Here](https://youtu.be/9qPZ9v8_iP0) you can access to the video with the main features of the software.

-If you want to contact the developers please email:
+If you want to contact the developers to request access to the branches, commits, progress of the private repository please email:

 * juan.doc27@gmail.com
 * mariajosecastillo1030@gmail.com